 Using the diminishing value method will allow you to claim a larger deduction based on the vehicle’s current value, before it tapers off in the later years.
 Straight line depreciation would only allow for a smaller, uniform deduction, that could see you losing out on thousands in deductions.

 General depreciation rules require a determination of the effective life of a vehicle in order to calculate either prime cost or diminishing value methods.
 To work this out, you can use one of the following:

-- Self-assessed determination: A self-assessed estimate based on the features of the vehicle and the way it’s used
+- Self-assessed determination: A self-assessed estimate based on the features of the vehicle and the way it’s used.

 How you work this out will depend on your business type.
-For example, if your work vehicle is used to drive Uber customers around 60 hours a week, its useful life is probably closer to four years.
+For example, if you use your work vehicle to drive Uber customers around 60 hours a week, its useful life is probably closer to four years.

 The luxury car limit

 Before you rush out to buy a new car, particularly one over the current write-off threshold, be aware of the ceiling value applied to higher-value vehicles.
-For example, if the ‘luxury car limit’ is set at $57,581 for the financial year and you buy a Ferrari F12 for a cool $1 million for the daily drive to the post office, you’ll only be able to claim around one-twentieth of its cost against your taxable income.
+For example, if the luxury car limit is set at $57,581 for the financial year and you buy a Ferrari F12 for a cool $1 million for the daily drive to the post office, you’ll only be able to claim around one-twentieth of its cost against your taxable income.